We may earn affiliate commissions for the recommended products. Learn more.

 Meanwhile, the Threat scan is a daily scan for memory, startup, registry, and file system objects.
 Plus, it will also run a heuristic analysis to detect malware-like behavior patterns to eliminate new, emerging, or yet-unknown malware.

-Microsoft Defender, on the other side of the coin, offers automatic scans for convenience.
-But, you could also run various scans whenever necessary.
+Microsoft Defender, on the other hand, offers automatic scans for convenience.
+But you could also run various scans whenever necessary.
 Scan options include quick, full, custom, and offline scans.

 Windows Defender AV scan options